The Closed Geodetic Game: algorithms and strategies: Sprague-Grundy values of block graphs and cacti

 \subsection{Cacti}

 A \emph{cactus} (plural: cacti) is a graph where every edge is in at most one simple cycle.
 Alternately, cacti have a tree-like structure in which cycles and trees are connected to each other by one of their vertices.
+All cycles that we consider in this section are simple.